 According to the Association for Size Diversity and Health (ASDAH), “The Health At Every Size® (HAES®) approach is a continuously evolving alternative to the weight-centered approach to treating clients and patients of all sizes.
 It is also a movement working to promote size-acceptance, to end weight discrimination, and to lesson the cultural obsession with weight loss and thinness.
 The HAES® approach promotes balanced eating, life-enhancing physical activity, and respect for the diversity of body shapes and sizes.”

-While HAES® does not presume that all bodies are healthy, it does suggest that all bodies can pursue health.
-HAES® takes a holistic view of health that goes beyond weight, size, or BMI.
+While the HAES® approach does not presume that all bodies are healthy, it does suggest that all bodies can pursue health.
+The HAES® philosophy takes a holistic view of health that goes beyond weight, size, or BMI.
 Instead, the approach focuses on the many variables that collectively impact health, including access to supportive and effective medical care, access to safe and clean environments, treatment of mental health issues, and promotion of community well-being.
 Moreover, the approach centers social justice, inclusion, and equity, toward the promotion of safety and liberation of all bodies.

 The HAES® Principles Are: